 - Enhanced durability – High translucent zirconia is sturdier than other kinds and far stronger than traditional porcelain crowns.

 - A quicker implant procedure – High translucent zirconia doesn’t require any of the fine-tuning that other crowns need, like color shadings or glazes.
 This can also cut back on the time it takes for those kinds of additions to dry.

-Zirconia Crowns Advantages
+Explore Dandy Zirconia Crowns

 No matter what type of zirconia you and your patient decide on for their crowns, there are many ways this dental option can elevate their smile.
 Here are the three top advantages of zirconia crowns:

+Furthermore, it is essential to remember that while zirconia crowns can be an excellent option for many patients, a few potential challenges associated with zirconia crowns could present.
 Let’s examine a couple of possible zirconia crown problems—and how innovative technology can help to mitigate them: